aleperno/springer-free-books/README.md

 # springer-free-books
-Python Script to download Springer Books
+Python Script to download Springer Books, with support of multi-threads

 When ran the first time, the script will download a Excel file containing all the available books.
 It will download ALL the books listed in the file, once it